hateinterlude/archive/guides/How to Create a Windows VM using LXD (Ubuntu)/README.md

 ```
 sudo lxd init
 ```
-> hit ENTER for everything (default settings) unless you want to change anything
+> Hit ENTER for everything (default settings) unless you want to change anything

 ```
 sudo lxc init win11 --empty --vm -c security.secureboot=false -c limits.cpu=4 -c limits.memory=8GB
 ```
-> win11 is the name of the VM, you can change this to whatever you want <br/>
+> `win11` is the name of the VM, you can change this to whatever you want <br/>
-change `security.secureboot` to true if you'd like secure boot enabled <br/>
+Change `security.secureboot` to true if you'd like secure boot enabled <br/>
-change `limits.cpu` to how many cores you want for your VM <br/>
+Change `limits.cpu` to how many cores you want for your VM <br/>
-change `limits.memory` to how much GB you would like to allocate for your VM <br/>
+Change `limits.memory` to how much GB you would like to allocate for your VM <br/>

 ```
 sudo lxc config device add win11 vtpm tpm path=/dev/tpm0
 ```
-> this enables TPM and is a requirement for installing regular Windows 11, skip if not installing an OS that requires TPM
+> This enables TPM and is a requirement for installing regular Windows 11, skip if not installing an OS that requires TPM

 ```
 sudo lxc config device override win11 root size=50GB
 ```
-> change `size` to how big you want your virtual drive to be, recommended is 52GB <br/>
+> Change `size` to how big you want your virtual drive to be, recommended is 52GB <br/>
-make sure you have enough storage otherwise your Windows might bootloop after some extra space is used
+Make sure you have enough storage otherwise your Windows might bootloop after some extra space is used

 ```
 sudo lxc config device add win11 install disk source=[ABSOLUTEPATHTOYOURPACKEDISO] boot.priority=10